w3c/wpsig/spc-psd2.md

 * Start with specifications for specific features, including [Secure Payment Confirmation](https://w3c.github.io/secure-payment-confirmation/), [Web Authentication](https://w3c.github.io/webauthn/), and [Client to Authenticator Protocol (CTAP)](https://fidoalliance.org/specifications/download/).
 The specifications are important to understanding which aspects of underlying code are relevant to a security evaluation.
 Specifications generally include "Security Considerations" sections.
 * The W3C community develops [publicly available test suites](http://web-platform-tests.org/) to promote interoperable and correct implementations of its specifications.
 Independent labs may validate expected browser behavior using these test suites.
 * To evaluate an individual browser, we recommend contacting the browser vendor and locating testing and good practices resources the vendor may provide for this purpose.
-In most cases, browser code is available as an open source project that can evaluated independently.
+In most cases, browser engine code is available as an open source project that can evaluated independently.

 Regarding the integrity and security of SPC communications, please note the following: